tychen742/dataSciencePy/index.md

 : <a href="{{ site.baseurl}}/docs">
   <i class="fa fa-question-circle fa-fw"></i> Course Development Help</a>

+This course started based on the a datacarpentry.org course [website](http://datacarpentry.org/semester-biology/).
 Instructors are welcome to modify and use the material for your own courses.
-We encourage collaborative development and contributions by instructors, with the hopes that this will lead to better training and resources for everyone.
+Collaborative development and contributions by instructors are encouraged, with the hopes that this will lead to better training and resources for everyone.